THE ARCHAEOLOGY OF

 Description:

-At the rear of the house was a large nymphaeum, housed in its own room.
-The nymphaeum sat high on a podium that ran the length of the southern wall and consisted of a large vaulted semi circular niche, with a sort of plain aedicula façade.
-The façade consisted of two rectangular pilasters which supported a plan pediment with a simple peak at the top.
-Painted in the centre of this pediment was a shell like object.
-The remainder of the strutcure was decorated in mosaic featuring a scallop design of various blue, white, and yellow tesserae.
+At the rear of the house was a large nymphaeum.
+It sat high on a podium that ran the length of the southern wall and consisted of a large vaulted semi-circular niche, with a sort of plain aedicula façade.
+The façade consisted of two rectangular pilasters which supported a plain pediment with a simple peak at the top.
+Painted in the centre of this pediment was a shell-like object.
+The remainder of the structure was decorated in a mosaic featuring a scallop design of various blue, white, and yellow tesserae.
 The interior of the niche was decorated to match the façade.
-It was outlined by real shells, which also acted as a sort of cornice running the curve of niche.
-While much of the inteior decoration does not survive, it appears that the ceiling of the niche was decorated with the traditional shell motif.
-At the base of the niceh was a marble staircase which carried water into the square pool below.
-At the base of this structure was a depicting of a reclining woman.
-On either sides of the staircase were two pilasters, which supported those of the niche above, painted in red and cream imitation marble with their edges outline with red stripes.
+It was outlined by real shells, which also acted as a sort of cornice running the curve of the niche.
+While much of the interior decoration does not survive, it appears that the ceiling of the niche was decorated with the traditional shell motif.
+At the base of the niche was a marble staircase that carried water into the square pool below.
+At the base of this structure was a depiction of a reclining woman.
+On either side of the staircase were two pilasters, which supported those of the niche above, painted in red and cream imitation marble with their edges outlined with red stripes.

 References: